-20)21 20 22 20 23 202 24 202 25 Focus Area 4: Role of IFIs, public finance and incentives Q1 Q4 Q1 Q4 Q1 Q4 QI Q4 Q1 (Q4 ACTION 16 The SFWG will work with other G20 groups, relevant international organizations, networks and initiatives as appropriate, to analyze the implications of public policy levers on market signals that could influence sustainable investment decisions.
+Focus Area 4: Role of IFIs, public finance and incentives 20)21 20 22 202 23 202 24 202 25 Focus Area 4.
+Role of IFIS, public finance and incentives QI Q2 Q3 Q4 Q1 Q2 Q3 Q4 Q1 Q2 Q3 Q4 Q1 Q2 Q3 (Q4 QI Q2 Q3 (Q4 ACTION 16 The SFWG will work with other G20 groups, relevant international organizations, networks and initiatives as appropriate, to analyze the implications of public policy levers on market signals that could influence sustainable investment decisions.
 These policy levers could include mechanisms to support clean energy sources, schemes for rationalizing and phasing out inefficient subsidies for fossil fuels that encourage wasteful consumption and, if appropriate, the use of carbon pricing mechanisms and incentives to reduce greenhouse gas emissions and promote green transitions and the achievement of the 2030 Agenda, while providing targeted support for the poorest and the most vulnerable and in accordance to each country's circumstances.
 OECD: Aligning carbon prices and policies - Analysis, report, lessons learned.
 Update on progress reform of inefficient fossil fuel subsidies.
-Coalition of Finance Ministers for Climate Action: Working towards measures that result in effec- tive carbon pricing.
+Coalition of Finance Ministers for Climate Action : Working towards measures that result in effec- tive carbon pricing.
+IPSF: Common Ground Taxonomy Report that displays the commonalities between the taxonomies already existing within the IPSF membership and acknowledge ongoing initiatives by IPSF members to set out regulatory taxonomies, including those reflecting transition activities towards a low carbon economy (to be publish, autumn 2021).
 FC4S: Gather private and public sector information covering carbon pricing mechanisms, fiscal incentives and other public sector actions and instruments to identify challenges and opportunities to advance sustainable finance through the Assessment Program (2021 - 2023).
 Develop an annual global report showcasing the main insights and results of the Assessment Programme (Jan 2022 for the 2021 global report).
 UN-DESA/FSDO: FSDO coordinates the IATF on financing for development which produces the annual Financing for Sustainable Development Report (FSDR), which covers every year the topic of carbon pricing.
 FSDO also supports the Committee of Experts on International Cooperation in Tax Matters, which has a subcommittee dealing with environmental taxes.
-IMF: Annual reports on climate change including carbon \square \square UNEP FI: World Resources Institute (WRI) Report to establish a framework that offers guidance to a range of financial institutions to systematically address the financial risks linked to carbon-intensive business models and assets.Decarbonisation, Scenario analysis, risk assessment methodologies.
+IMF: Annual reports on climate change including carbon UNEP FI: World Resources Institute (WRI) Report to establish a framework that offers guidance to a range of financial institutions to systematically address the financial risks linked to carbon-intensive business models and assets.Decarbonisation, Scenario analysis, risk assessment methodologies.